 To be productive at home you need to have efficient break times!
 Take a moment to have a walk, get some fresh air you can enjoy this time to do some sport or stretching to keep your back and your neck strong and healthy.
 You should always practice some Stretching and sports during the day.
 We are working long hours sitting in front of our computer and now with the confinement situation, our movements are getting really close to zero!

 It is important to maintain good communication with your team.
 You need to share the information, insights and progression in order to be on the same page with your workmates.
-You might work on a shared virtual workspace like a Google Drive where you can easily work together on your projects.
+As you might work on a shared virtual workspace like a Google Drive where you can easily work together on your projects.
 You should have weekly meetings preferably always at a fixed time.
 It can be a Monday morning briefing via video conference.
 Video calls are a good way to stay connected and clarify points to avoid long email exchanges.

 Good communication is the base for efficient teamwork and this is even more important when you are working from home and don’t have direct contact with your team.
 You have many good software that are really practical when you do remote work.